-It was a sports rivalry gone too far: You may remember that in February of this year, Auburn University football fans received some heady news.
+It was a sports rivalry gone too far: You may remember that in February of this year, Auburn University football fans received some disturbing news.

 Their beloved 130-year-old oak trees, which for years fans toilet papered to celebrate sports victories, had been poisoned with a herbicide that would kill them slowly.
 Spike 80DF disrupts a tree's photosynthesis process and in a painstaking process, it produces fewer leaves in each shoot until the entire tree is dead.

 The school found out the trees — known as the Toomer's Corner Oaks — were poisoned after an Alabama fan called a sports radio show to say he had settled his score with Auburn fans by attacking the trees.